camunda/blog.camunda.org/content/post/2016/02/camunda-bpm-750-alpha2-released.md

 The [BPMN model API](https://docs.camunda.org/manual/latest/user-guide/model-api/bpmn-model-api/) and its fluent builder are great tools for focused unit testing.
 This release extends the fluent builder by the following features:

-* Timer and message boundary events
+* Timer, message, signal, error and escalation events
 * Execution listeners
 * Sequential and parallel multi-instance
+* Camunda input/output parameters with name and value

 Creating a BPMN 2.0 model with a multi-instance activity is now: